Calculate Your 2026 LED Stadium Lighting Installation Costs

 LED lighting systems are often installed alongside larger facility upgrades, such as artificial turf construction.
 That’s why it’s best to factor lighting costs into your early-stage budget planning to avoid surprises down the road.

-Get a customized cost estimate for your installation project by using our LED stadium lighting cost calculator.
+Get a customized total cost estimate for your installation project by using our LED stadium lighting cost calculator.

-LED Retrofit Cost for Stadium Lighting Systems (2025)
+LED Retrofit Cost for Stadium Lighting Systems (2026)

-Retrofitting an existing stadium lighting system with LED technology in 2025 typically costs between $95,000 and $541,800, based on actual project data in our proprietary U.S. database.
+Retrofitting an existing stadium lighting system with LED technology in 2026 typically costs between $95,000 and $541,800, based on actual project data in our proprietary U.S. database.

 Retrofitting is often more cost-effective than starting from scratch—especially when: